SpankLit

 slipper

-Doctor’s Orders is a tale of novel diagnosis, corrective remedies, and one young woman’s regrettable visit to the Netherby surgery.
-When Miss Patricia Featherstone seeks a cure for her chronic ennui, she discovers that Dr Blythe’s prescription is rather more hands-on than she anticipated.
-Treatment may be swift, but recovery costs her dignity, and complicates the seating arrangements.
+Doctor’s Orders is a tale of novel diagnosis, firm corrective remedies, and one young woman’s regrettable visit to the Netherby surgery.
+When Miss Patricia Featherstone seeks a cure for her chronic ennui, she discovers that Dr Blythe’s prescriptions are far more hands-on than she ever anticipated.
+Treatment is swift, but recovery costs her dignity, and complicates the seating arrangements.

 The village surgery of Dr Algernon Blythe was a place of respectable gloom.
-The oak furniture was heavy and dark, the shelf was filled with vials that suggested unspeakable cures, and the anatomical posters looked suspiciously outmoded.
-The waiting room carried the inexplicable odour of all medical practices: camphor, boiled sweets, and repression.
+The oak furniture was heavy and dark, the shelves filled with vials that suggested unspeakable cures, and the anatomical posters looked suspiciously outmoded.

 Read more...